 More recently, Andrew has performed in the choruses of many full-scale opera productions at FSU, including Floyd’s Of Mice and Men, Marschner’s Der Vampyr, and Berlioz’s Béatrice et Bénédict.
 In January 2019, he performed in the chorus of Teatro Lirico D’Europa’s traveling production of Puccini’s Tosca.
 Additionally, Andrew has also gained experience in the world of Operetta, as he portrayed the role of Bunthorne in Gilbert and Sullivan’s Patience with the FSU Opera Outreach Program, as well as the role of David in Samuel Barber’s A Hand of Bridge.

-In March 2019, Andrew was an awarded finalist in the 2019 Southeastern Regional National Association of Teachers of Singing Competition.
+In March 2019, he was an awarded semifinalist in the Southeast Regional NATS Competition.

 You can find Andrew’s 2021 Classical Music Competition performance here.